 How to season the turkey

 Incredible flavor starts with a savory seasoning.
 Use our compound herbed butter recipe to add moistness to the bird and delectable flavor.
 Spread the prepared herbed butter under the skin on all sides.
 If desired, place fresh parsley leaves under the skin.
-Finally, using your hands, rub the exterior of turkey liberally with olive oil or butter and season both sides with our Signature Seasoning or your favorite rub.
+Finally, using your hands, rub the exterior of turkey liberally with olive oil or butter and season both sides with our Omaha Steaks Seasoning or your favorite rub.

 How to smoke a spatchcocked turkey